 The Reclaiming sector of the economy

 It is quite extraordinary how grass roots initiatives begin and grow; and how they provide a crucial role in the market.
 Think the mini-bus taxi system (a staggering 69% of all South African households use mini-bus taxis); spaza shops;and the informal recyclers (or reclaimers as they like to be called), who have become a vital link in the value chain.
-The African Reclaimers Organization [ARO] was formed last year with Eva Moekoena as Chair.
+The African Reclaimers Organization [ARO] was formed last year with Eva Moekoena (email@example.com) as Chair.
 Follow them on Facebook – their posts are inspirational.

 The reclaimers and the miracle they have achieved

 The reclaimers have achieved so much against so many odds.
 Samson emphasized how they saw a gap in the market and created a system.
 Where others see trash, they see opportunity.
 She points out how they are experienced as they have been doing it for many years; they are skilled and know exactly what has value and what doesn’t.
-For example, buy-back centre prices vary daily and the reclaimers need to have an understanding of this economy as well.
-For example, waste paper can be R4.50 one day and R1 another.
+Buy-back centre prices vary daily and the reclaimers need to have an understanding of this economy as well.
+So, for example, waste paper can be R4.50 one day and R1 another.
 They are organized and disciplined: ARO has a disciplinary committee and no … riding trollies downhill is not allowed by the ARO … But if you were a trolley puller would you not take the downhills with a sense of relief and an adrenalin jag?
 Samson makes the point that many recyclers are foreign nationals and there is a need to accommodate them into the system.
 Very significantly and impressively, the ARO works across nationalities.

 Some extraordinary stats:

 - SA’s current recycling rate of above 57% is equal to some European countries with some of world’s best recycling rates.

 - SA’s plastic packaging recycling rate of 45% is higher than that of most countries in the world.
 And reclaimers are largely responsible for this.